synapse-garden/phoenix/README.md

 However, you can use any editor you like, such as [atom.io](https://github.com/atom/atom/blob/master/README.md#building) or [Sublime Text](http://sublimetext.com).

 Set up a run configuration using the [how-to at IntelliJ's site](http://www.jetbrains.com/idea/webhelp/creating-and-editing-run-debug-configurations.html).
+Use the following config:
+ - Type: `Application`
+ - Main class: `com.sg.pnx.Game`
+ - Use classpath of module: `<your project name>`

 _See our [Wiki](https://github.com/synapse-garden/phoenix/wiki) for details on the project structure and classes._